Interesting in predictive analytics? Then research artificial intelligence, machine learning, and deep learning.

 You can see that the accuracy score is greater than 0.8, which means we can use this model to solve multiple linear regression, and also mean squared error rate is also low.

-Multiple Linear Regression is a statistical method used to study the linear relationship between a dependent variable and multiple independent variables.
+Multiple Linear Regression studies the linear relationship between a dependent variable and multiple independent variables.
 In the article above, we learned step-by-step how to implement MLR in Python using the Scikit-learn library.
 We used a simple example of predicting house prices to explain how simple linear regression works and then extended the example to MLR, which involves more than one independent variable.
 I hope now you have a better understanding of the topic.

 Key Takeaways

 A. Some of the commonly used visualization libraries for Multiple Linear Regression in Python are Matplotlib, Seaborn, Plotly, and ggplot.
-These libraries can be used to create a range of plots (like the scatter plot) and charts, to better understand relationships between variables, detect patterns and trends, and communicate results to stakeholders.
+These libraries enable the creation of various plots, such as scatter plots and charts, to enhance understanding of relationships between variables, detect patterns and trends, and effectively communicate results to stakeholders.

-A. Linear regression is a statistical method used to analyze the relationship between two continuous variables.
-On the other hand, multiple regression is a statistical method used to analyze the relationship between one dependent variable and two or more independent variables.
+A. This is a statistical method that analyzes the relationship between two continuous variables.
+In contrast, multiple regression analyzes the relationship between one dependent variable and two or more independent variables.

 A. Follow the steps below to use scikit-learn’s linear regression in Python: